 Experts also note that this bill could be legally challenged if states try to argue that Congress doesn’t have the authority to force them to recognize valid marriages from other states.
 That challenge, Franke says, might not be based on the most ironclad legal theories, but is still possible.
 In the unlikely instance that both Supreme Court precedent and this legislation were overturned, states — more than 30 of which have same-sex marriage bans on the books — would be able to revert back to their individual laws.

 Despite any legal challenges the law could face, however, Congress’s expected passage of it makes a vital statement about where the House and Senate stand on these protections, and lawmakers’ willingness to preserve them in the face of a judicial threat.

-“It’s a relief,” Sen. Dick Durbin (D-IL) told Vox.
+“It’s a relief,” Sen. Dick Durbin (D-IL) told Vox in mid-November.
 “It doesn’t go as far as the Obergefell decision but it’s a step in the right direction when you consider the threat of this Supreme Court.”